Mi3kka/achievement-viewer/docs/documentation.md

 - `sortType`: This state is used to sort the games displayed in the GameCardContainer.
 It can take any property name of a game object as a value.
 It is initially set to `'lastPlayed'`, meaning that games will be sorted by the date they were last played.

-- `viewAll`: A boolean state indicating whether all games should be viewed.
-It is initialized as `false`, and when set to `true`, the application displays
+- `viewAll`: A boolean state used to determine whether to show the list of games or the all achievements page.
+Used to toggle between the two views or in this case component rendering.
+Initially I had this in the MainView component, but it was easier to manage the state in the GameCardContainer component as it is the one that renders the view all achievements button.

-- `selectedGame`: This state is utilized to track the currently selected game.
+- `selectedGame`: As we went through in the the MainView States, this is used to track the currently selected or "clicked" game.
 Initially, it is set to `null`.
 However, when a user clicks on a game card, this state updates to the name of the selected game and therefore triggers the rendering of the `AchievementContainer` component and automatically applies a filter sort to display only achievements for the selected game.

 - `initialLockedFilter`: This state is used to initialize the 'lockedFilter' state in the `AchievementContainer` component.
 It is initially set to `null`, meaning that achievements of all statuses ('all', 'completed', 'locked') are displayed.